 Putting SAT Reading Strategies To Use: An Example

-Before I set you loose on big picture practice questions, I thought I'd do a walkthrough of an example from an actual SAT to find the primary purpose of a paragraph.
-Other than the introductory information about the paragraph, everything that appears in italics is my thought process.
+Before I set you loose on big picture practice questions, I've written out a walkthrough of an example from an actual SAT to find the primary purpose of a paragraph.

 Here's the question:

-The principal function of the opening paragraph is to
+The main purpose of the fifth paragraph (lines 45-56) is to

-Where to start with figuring out the primary purpose/function of the opening paragraph?
+Where should I start with figuring out the main purpose of the fifth paragraph?

 Step 2: Look for direction words

 The next step is to look within this paragraph for words that indicate the author might be presenting information that either contrasts with or matches what he already wrote about.